DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 ![Histogram of "horse"](num_athletes_vs_bottom_country.png)

+**Observations**: I found out that the many developed countries sent many athletes, while other countries that have few populations or small country size have sent less athletes.
+USA has sent the most athltes to Paris Olympic and had 619 athletes, while Belize, Liechtenstein, Nauru, and Somalia had 1 athlte representing from each country.
+It is very sad to see how there are massive difference between those countries.

 3. **Bipartite Participation Network of Bottom 20 Countries**
 I was curious about what disciplines athletes attend if their country has very few participants, and whether these smaller athletes attending countries share similarities in sport participation.
 To explore this, I created a **bipartite network** connecting countries (nodes on one side) to Olympic disciplines (nodes on the other).
 I filtered the dataset to include only the bottom 20 countries by athlete count.
 Using the `frame2webs()` and `plotPAC()` functions from the `bipartite` package, I visualized the connections between these countries and their attended disciplines.